joshbegley/nyt-latest/README.md

 `The agreement all but guarantees hefty bonuses for employees in the top-performing chip unit.
 Other workers say they feel left out.`\
 https://www.nytimes.com/2026/05/27/world/asia/samsung-ai-profit-bonus-workers.html

-**Iran War Live Updates: Fighting Flares in Lebanon, Complicating U.S.-Iran Peace Talks**\
+**Iran War Live Updates: Iranian State Media Outlines ‘Initial, Unofficial’ Deal to Reopen Strait of Hormuz**\
-`Israeli strikes pounded southern Lebanon as the country’s attacks against Hezbollah intensified.
-The fighting cast further doubt on fragile negotiations to end the U.S.-Israeli war with Iran.`\
+`The draft agreement says Iran would have control of the waterway in cooperation with Oman and requires the U.S. to lift its naval blockade.
+The U.S. did not immediately comment.`\
 https://www.nytimes.com/live/2026/05/27/world/iran-war-trump-deal

 **Santiago Rivera inventó la tarta de queso vasca, pero prefiere el chocolate**\